strontic/strontic.github.io/xcyclopedia/library/wab32.dll-4CFD750BB8AEE13DD09C0B0143A076C9.md

 ## Possible Misuse

 *The following table contains possible examples of `wab32.dll` being misused.
-While `wab32.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wab32.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --